 The real risk we are faced with as long-term investors is not stock market volatility, it is the rising cost of living.

 Slaying The Beast

 We especially like buying things and stuff when there’s a sale on and prices come down.
 Inexplicably, the only thing we’d ever consider selling at a price lower than its true value, whilst telling ourselves it is a good idea, is our investment portfolio.
 To compound our irrationality, we’re then inclined to buy in again when prices inevitably bounce back up.
 Why people are willing to do this is truly one of life’s great mysteries.
 And still, every time there is a temporary decline or a sale in the Great Companies of the World, our instincts make us want to do the exact opposite of what we should.
 We fear a risk that doesn’t exist, as this famous sketch by Carl Richards perfectly illustrates.

 It is possible for just about anyone to own something which produces a rising income and increasing capital value over time.
-However, because we think investing is ‘risky’ and ‘complicated’, we are fearful despite it needing to be neither of those things.
+However, because we think of investing as ‘risky’ and ‘complicated’, we are fearful, despite the evidence.

-The capital returns delivered by the stock market are a force of magic.
-All we have to do to be touched by this magic is invest our hard-earned wealth into a well-structured, globally diversified portfolio as part of a goal-based financial plan and get on with enjoying the good things in life.
+Capital returns delivered by the stock market are a force of magic.
+To be touched by this magic, all we need is a well-structured, globally diversified portfolio as the basis of a comprehensive financial plan.
+We can then get on with enjoying the good things in life.
 The alternative is a life of fear, anxiety and financial ruin.
 The choice, as they say, is ours.

 This is not advice based on your own personal situation, obvs.